shahzaib-zabi1/triangle-classifier/README.md

-# How Bugs will be reported in Github, Apply debugging
+# How Bugs will be reported in Github.